Customizing Output

 Components

-Zipper ships with a handful of prebuilt UI components that allow you to customize the output of your app.
-These components are described in the output of your handler functions as JSON.
-We provide a handy Zipper.Component.create() method that outputs the necessary JSON for you.
+Zipper ships with a handful of pre-built UI components that allow you to customize the output of your applet.
+These components should be described as JSON in the output of your handler functions.
+Fortunately, Zipper provides a handy method that generates the necessary JSON for you: Zipper.Component.create().

 Stacks